America's Promise Tech Connect

 Each program track will be offered on a continuous rolling basis throughout 2017-2020.
 Please see below for specific program track dates and be sure to check back frequently for program updates.

 What are the class topics?

-There are three non-credit program tracks to choose from:
+There are two non-credit program tracks to choose from:

-Network Technician: The Cisco Certified Network Associate (CCNA) curriculum in this program is a gateway to entry-level networking jobs and will prepare you to take the Cisco CCENT (Cisco Certified Entry Networking Technician) and CCNA Routing and Switching certification exams to earn the designation CCNA.
+Network Technician: The Cisco Certified Network Associate (CCNA) curriculum in this program is a gateway to entry-level networking jobs and will prepare you to take the Cisco CCNA Routing and Switching certification exam to earn the designation CCNA.
 Potential career pathways include: network technician, support engineer, network administrator, network designer, network engineer, and more.

 Prerequisites: CompTIA A+ certification or equivalent experience, Computer Skills Proficiency Exam, and successful completion of CompTIA IT Fundamentals class.